 Erick Gallun, National Center for Rehabilitative Auditory Research, Portland and OHSU

 Travel, accommodation, visitor information:

-Getting there: You can walk to the workshop venue from the railway & bus stations. (or you can take the #17 bus or #2 tram to Radnica Stareho Mesta station).
+Getting there: You can walk to the workshop venue (and Maraton hotel) from the railway & bus stations. (or you can take the #17 bus or #2 tram to Radnica Stareho Mesta station).

 Travel: The Kosice Airport is served by Austrian Airlines, Czech Airlines, Turkish Airlines and LOT Polish Airlines (via Vienna, Prague, Warsow, Kiev, Istanbul and Bratislava), and by low-cost airline Wizzair (London Luton, Bristol, Doncaster Shefield).
 Alternatively you can fly to Budapest Airport and take a 3.5-hr shuttle bus to Kosice (for example, using the cassoviaexpres or Airtrans.sk).
 Tiger Express (or Airtrans.sk) offers best shuttle bus connections from Poland (from Krakow or Krakow airport), taking 4 to 5 hrs.
 More information about how to get to Kosice (also by train or bus) can be found here.

 Accommodation: There are several hotels close to the workshop venue, for example Hotel Ambassador, Yasmin, Maraton or Zlatý Dukát (for more hotel options please see http://www.booking.com, http://www.hotels.com, for hostels see: http://www.hostels.com, http://www.hostelworld.com ; previous participants liked Hostel Kosice (above Madrid club), you should get the price of 13EUR/night if you mention that you’re there for our workshop).